radman17/TicTacToe/README.md

 - The game should be played against another person (playing against computer will be added later).

-- First player who starts the game is X and the other one is O .

 - You can mark each cell by clicking on it afterward its the next player turn.

 - The objective is to mark three cells in a row (horizontally , vertically , diagonally) before your opponent.